Aniseed

 Please note that even though Aniseed is sometimes called Anise, this is NOT the same as Star Anise, which are the seeds from the plant Illicium verum.

-Active Ingredients of Aniseed
+Active Ingredients in Aniseed

 The seeds are composed of 18 percent proteins, eight to 23 percent fatty oils, two to seven percent essential oils, five percent starch, 22 to 28 percent N-free extracts and 12 to 25 percent crude fibre.
 The remaining nine to 13 percent of the seed’s weight is moisture.